zulbil/FitStay/replit.md

 The server is built using Express.js with TypeScript, following a REST API architecture.
 The application uses a layered approach with route handlers in the routes file and a storage abstraction layer that currently implements in-memory storage but is designed to be easily replaceable with database implementations.
 The server handles API endpoints for coaches, inquiries, reviews, and filtering operations.

 ### Data Storage Solutions
-The application uses Drizzle ORM configured for PostgreSQL as the primary database solution, with schemas defined for users, coaches, specialties, reviews, and inquiries.
-Currently, a memory-based storage implementation is used for development, but the architecture supports easy migration to PostgreSQL production databases.
-The database schema supports complex relationships between users and coaches, specialty categorization, and review/inquiry systems.
+The application uses PostgreSQL with Drizzle ORM as the primary database solution, featuring comprehensive schemas for users, coaches, specialties, reviews, and inquiries.
+The platform includes a rich dataset of 40+ professional coaches with detailed profiles, multiple high-quality photos, authentic client testimonials, and location data for Google Maps integration.
+Database includes specialty filtering with AND logic, user authentication storage, and comprehensive review systems.

 ### Component System
 The UI is built using a comprehensive component library based on Radix UI primitives, providing consistent styling and behavior across the application.
 Components include form elements, navigation components, cards, modals, and specialized components like coach cards and search bars.
 The styling system uses Tailwind CSS with a custom design system that mirrors Airbnb's visual design language.